SEBI under fire over IPO bottleneck

 Investor demand has been lukewarm, and India has seen lacklustre debuts in 2015.
 Private equity firms, key drivers of the market, have also struggled to exit through listings that would in many cases crystallise losses.

-But some bankers and companies say delays in the review of listing documents by the Securities and Exchange Board of India (SEBI) are complicating the listing process, jeopardising billions of dollars of extra liquidity for Indian shares.
+But some bankers and companies say delays in the review of listing documents by the SEBI are complicating the listing process, jeopardising billions of dollars of extra liquidity for Indian shares.

 "Getting an approval takes a lot of time, and after that, unless you have four or five merchant bankers willing to underwrite the whole issue, it becomes very difficult to raise money," said Nevil Savjani, vice president at boutique merchant banker Corporate Strategic Allianz Limited.